shonaka/useful_links/README.md

 ## Basic computer engineering
 * [Algorithm visualizer](http://algo-visualizer.jasonpark.me/) - Visualizes basic alrogithms with codes by the side.
 Good to understand some basic algorithms if you don't know them.
-* [Algorithms, Part 1](https://www.coursera.org/learn/algorithms-part1) - Haven't tried it myself, but seems to be very good according to my friends.
+* [Algorithms, Part 1](https://www.coursera.org/learn/algorithms-part1) - Haven't tried it myself, but seems to be good according to my friends.

 ## Machine Learning
 * [Machine learning by Andrew Ng](https://www.coursera.org/learn/machine-learning) - A very good course about machine learning.
-Starts from very basics to semi advanced level in machine learning.
+Starts from the elemental foundations to semi advanced level in machine learning.
 * [Neural Network Architectures](https://medium.com/towards-data-science/neural-network-architectures-156e5bad51ba) - A good blog that talks about a history of CNN.
 In the end it talks optimized method called ENet (Efficient Net).
 * [Everything that Works Works Because it's Bayesian: Why Deep Nets Generalize?](http://www.inference.vc/everything-that-works-works-because-its-bayesian-2/) - A blog talking about why Stochastic Gradient Descent (SGD) is so good at generalizing.
 * [The Best Sources to Study Machine Learning and AI: Quora Session Highlight | Ben Hamner, Kaggle CTO](http://blog.kaggle.com/2017/04/17/the-best-sources-to-study-machine-learning-and-ai-with-ben-hamner-kaggle-cto/) - How you should learn machine learning: 1) Find problems that interest you, 2) Find the simplest way to solve it, 3) Brush it up and make it open source
 * [Awesome - Most Cited Deep Learning Papers](https://github.com/terryum/awesome-deep-learning-papers) - A list of most cited deep learning papers.
 * [Hyperparameter optimization for Neural Networks](http://neupy.com/2016/12/17/hyperparameter_optimization_for_neural_networks.html) - A good article talking about various hyper parameter tuning in neural networks.
 * [Foundations for deep learning](https://github.com/pauli-space/foundations_for_deep_learning) - A good resources to learn deep learning from information theory, mathematics, neuroscience, and statistical physics.
-* [Implementing Convolutional Neural Networks](http://deepnotes.io/implementing-cnn) - A very good blog explaining about the very basics of how the CNN works in its core (Convolution layer, Maxpool layer, Batchnorm layer, etc).
+* [Implementing Convolutional Neural Networks](http://deepnotes.io/implementing-cnn) - A good blog explaining about the basics of how the CNN works in its core (Convolution layer, Maxpool layer, Batchnorm layer, etc).

 ## Decoding
 #### Kalman filter related